by Mark Mountjoy

 How the Scriptures Add Up—What Story Do They Tell?

 When we survey passages and verses connected to the end of the Mosaic era, a number of things become clear and a story begins to emerge: The Jewish world would be led by armies rejecting the God of their fathers and a brazen embrace of a 'god of forces' (Daniel 11:38).
-In this vein, Matthew 24:15; Mark 13:14; 2 Thessalonians 2:4-12 and Revelation 13:4-18 add up to a most unlikely conclusion: The Jewish revolt was not only about freedom from Roman rule, but also about a complete rejection of Old Testament norms in worship and conduct: Strange novel worship , refusal to bury the dead , mutilating the flesh , disrespect to God , jesting and turning the Second Temple into a shop of tyranny and public engagement in Sodomical practices .
-All these shocking instances (paralleled in Scriptures and verifiable in history) points to a descent into darkness never before seen or experienced in Jewish history.
+In this vein, Matthew 24:15; Mark 13:14; 2 Thessalonians 2:4-12 and Revelation 13:4-18 add up to a most unlikely conclusion: The Jewish revolt was not only about freedom from Roman rule, but also about a complete rejection of Old Testament norms in worship and conduct: Strange novel worship , refusal to bury the dead , mutilating the flesh , disrespect to God , jesting and turning the Second Temple into a shop of tyranny and public engagement in Sodomical practices —all these shocking instances (paralleled in Scriptures and verifiable in history) point to a descent into darkness, blacker than a thousand midnights and never before seen or experienced in Jewish history!

 And so, what story do the Scriptures tell?
 The Scriptures tell a story about a civilization, visited by the Son of God, a civilization who rejected and crucified him, suppressed his resurrection and refused to submit to His Gospel.
 This civilization, with its high-minded hopes and low threshold on the truth, was bent on territorial and political 'freedom', but not true spiritual freedom (which is salvation in Jesus Christ).
 Bound by the chains of sin and darkness, that evil world expected certain triumph; instead it stood on the brink of fiery conflagration, ruin and oblivion (Revelation 18:7).